 Tomasz Szerszeń “Architecture of Survival”, 2017 / 2019, photography

-As Szerszeń says: “This space, which limits movements to basic gestures of survival, is also a good vantage point from which the tectonics of contemporary crises—economic, refugee, ecological—become clearly visible.”
-Samothrace was a sacred island in antiquity, in the twentieth century, after the Greek Civil War, it became a place where opponents of the regime were expelled to.
-Today it is a border of Europe, its bridgehead in the Aegean Sea and a witness to the refugee tragedy.
+Samothrace was a sacred island in antiquity.
+In the twentieth century, after the Greek Civil War, it became a place to which opponents of the regime were exiled.
+Today it is a border of Europe, its bridgehead in the Aegean Sea and an everyday witness to the refugees’ often tragic fate.

 Dorota Jarecka